-Westminster College works with students who wish to transfer in college credit, whether it be from high school through International Baccalaureate, AP, or dual enrollment; or from another higher education institution.
+Westminster College works with students who wish to transfer in college credit, whether it be from high school through International Baccalaureate, Advanced Placement (AP), or dual credit or dual enrollment; or college credit from another higher education institution.

 Learn more about International Baccalaureate Students at Westminster

 Westminster College will consider AP courses and/or dual credit courses for the awarding of academic credit.
 Whether these courses will transfer to the College and which degree requirements they will fulfill is evaluated on a case-by-case basis.
 Generally speaking, AP courses will be considered for transfer if a student scores a 4 or 5 on the AP exam.

 Dual credit courses will be considered for transfer as long as the student has received a grade of "C" or better in the course.
 All students are encouraged to take our Academic Writing course, as it will better prepare them for the type of written requirements in all departments.